Editing Bucket Permissions

 Click the "x" on the line of the grantee you want to remove.

-There are built-in groups that you can choose from the Grantee drop-down list box:
+There are built-in groups that you can choose from the Grantee box:

-Log Delivery – This group grants write access to your bucket when the bucket is used to stored server access logs.
+Log Delivery—This group grants write access to your bucket when the bucket is used to store server access logs.
+For more information, see Managing Bucket Logging.

-For more information about predefined Amazon S3 Groups, go to Who is a Grantee in the Amazon S3 Developer Guide.
+For more information about predefined Amazon S3 Groups, go to Who is a Grantee in the Amazon Simple Storage Service Developer Guide.

 List – Allows the grantee to view a list of the objects in the bucket.